 The vast majority of people fantasize about dirty talk during sex, especially people who fantasize about BDSM.
 But turning these fantasies into reality can be a challenge if you don’t know what to say or are afraid you’ll blurt out something embarrassing that will kill the mood.
 Our BDSM dirty talk guide brings together everything kinky couples like us need to know based on the best ideas from books, articles, classes, and hours of hot (and occasionally awkward) BDSM research.(more…)

 If you’ve ever fantasized about someone “forcing” you to have sex, you’re in good company.
-According to sex educator and researcher Justin Lehmiller, a majority of people of all genders have fantasized about being ravished or “raped.”
+According to sex educator and researcher Justin Lehmiller, a majority of people of all genders have had “rape” or ravishment fantasies.
 But why?
 What causes this taboo thought in so many of us, myself included?(more…)

 The start of your submissive BDSM journey is an exciting time, but where do you begin?
 What signs should you look for along the way?
 What if you encounter obstacles?
 While there is no one true way to be submissive, this guide lays out some basic tips to help you navigate the road ahead.(more…)

 “Am I still a submissive if I only act that way in the bedroom?”
 “Am I still doing BDSM if I’m not doing it 24/7?”
-The answer is “of course!” but it’s no wonder that questions like these abound given the amount of conflicting information about BDSM that’s available and how much of it seems to ignore or belittle non-24/7 dynamics.
+The answer is “of course!” but it’s no wonder that questions like these abound given the amount of conflicting information that’s available and how much of it seems to ignore or belittle bedroom-only D/s dynamics.
 But we’re here to set the record straight.
 Bedroom-only dominance and submission (D/s) is just as legitimate as 24/7 D/s.(more…)

 Slut, whore, cunt, bitch—what do these words have in common?
 If your answer is “degrading terms typically used to describe women,” you’d be correct.
 But if you said “names that Mimsy likes to be called in bed,” you’d also be right.
 So how is it that words I find highly offensive outside the bedroom are unbelievably hot in it?
 Welcome to the world of erotic humiliation. (more…)